riggs9162/helix/docs/manual/60-converting-from-clockwork.md

 - You can see if a global variable is defined for it by looking for `PLUGIN:SetGlobalAlias("cwMyPlugin")`.
 So, one would change `cwMyPlugin` to `PLUGIN`.

 # The `Character` Object
-One main thing that is very notable is how the character is referenced using `client:GetCharacter()` which returns a character object.
+One main thing that is very notable is how the character is referenced using `ply:GetCharacter()` which returns a character object.
 The way the object works is just like an entity you spawn.
 It has its own properties like the model, color, etc. that makes it unique.
 You can access all the characters in a table which stores loaded characters with `ix.char.loaded`.

 The character object comes with many predefined methods.
 You can look at how they are defined [by clicking here](https://github.com/NebulousCloud/helix/blob/master/gamemode/core/meta/sh_character.lua).
 The character object makes it very simple to manager character information.